endlessm/chromium-browser/tools/gn/docs/reference.md

       Generated files are normally not checked since they do not exist until after a build.
 With this flag, those generated files that can be found on disk are also checked.

+  --check-system
+     Check system style includes (using <angle brackets>) in addition to "double quote" includes.
 ```

 #### **What gets checked**